 According to Hilton (1999), as quoted by Kilani and Lebeault (2007), in liquid batch processes the critical parameter is gas exchange or balance between oxygen demand of the culture or oxygen uptake rate (OUR) and oxygen transfer to the culture or oxygen transfer rate (OTR).

-McKinney (1962) mentioned that the OTR is a function of oxygen gradient existing between the gas and the liquid, the surface area of contact between the liquid and the gas, the time of contact, temperature, and the characteristics of the liquid.
+McKinney (1962) mentioned that the OTR is a function of oxygen gradient existing between the gas and the liquid, the surface area of contact between the liquid and the gas, the time of contact, temperature, and the characteristics of the liquid mass transport across a two-film layer that consists of a gas film i.e. oxygen and a liquid film in bulk water, as highlighted in Figure II-8.